greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/highavail/topics/g-detecting-a-failed-segment.html.md

 ## <a id="howseg"></a>How a Segment Failure is Detected and Managed

-On the Greenplum Database master host, the Postgres `postmaster` process forks a fault probe process, `ftsprobe`.
+On the Greenplum Database coordinator host, the Postgres `postmaster` process forks a fault probe process, `ftsprobe`.
 This is also known as the FTS \(Fault Tolerance Server\) process.
 The `postmaster` process restarts the FTS if it fails.

 The FTS runs in a loop with a sleep interval between each cycle.
 On each loop, the FTS probes each primary segment instance by making a TCP socket connection to the segment instance using the hostname and port registered in the `gp_segment_configuration` table.
 If the connection succeeds, the segment performs a few simple checks and reports back to the FTS.
 The checks include running a `stat` system call on critical segment directories and checking for internal faults in the segment instance.
 If no issues are detected, a positive reply is sent to the FTS and no action is taken for that segment instance.